By Steve Beauregard

 Unlike gritty old Brown’s Saloon, today’s casino is a pleasure-filled, technologically advanced, visually-pleasing marvel, complete with award-winning restaurants, hip clubs, luxurious spas, entertaining shows, world-class shopping and everything else you could ever need (and a lot of things you don’t).
 There’s also some gambling I hear.
 And unlike some of the dark, smoky, cluttered, and soulless casino floors of the past, today’s modern casinos are bright, open, comfortable, and most importantly, fun!

-Here at Gamboool.com, you’ll find information, photos and helpful tidbits about the various casinos spread out over the country, with my occasional smart-ass opinion thrown in for good measure.
+Here at Gamboool.com, you’ll find information, photos and helpful tidbits about the various casinos spread out over the country, with my occasional smart-aleck opinion thrown in for good measure.
+We’ll cover everything from the Fountains of Bellagio show times to buffet prices.
 We’ll also cover poker players, general Las Vegas tips, other gambling towns, and other gambling-related topics.

 Your feedback, questions, and/or personal observations in visiting these casinos or on the other topics is welcome.
 Thank you for reading!